manni8436/Legend-of-the-Greek-Gods/assets/css/README.md

     the whole menu coding and now it works perfectly and is responsive

-    I couldnt change the colour of my navbar due to not being able to isolate the correct class selector but I have managed to find what class tag and mananged to change the colour to the one I wanted
+    I couldnt change the colour of my navbar due to not being able to isolate the correct class selector but I have managed to find what class tag and changed the colour

     while I was making a box to go over my nav menu the text colour of all the text except home dont change to my colour of choice at the moment but since I removed the search box component from my navbar the